open-education-hub/ccas/CCAS_pandoc.md

 ### Details

-Suppose we want to reject the $H_o$ with a pre-specified probability
+Suppose we want to reject the $H_0$ with a pre-specified probability
 $\beta_1$ when $\mu_1$ and $\mu_2$ are true values of $\mu$.
 For this, we need to select the sample size $n$ and $m$ so that
 $\beta_{(\mu_1\mu_2)} \geq \beta_1$ i.e. find $n$ and $m$ which